Core: Arts, Design and Technology (CADT-UH)

 Typically offered Summer and January terms

-Place Writing: What is place writing?
+Place writing offers a unique avenue for connecting with specific geographical locations through the art of literature.
 Why is it important in the context of the current ecological crisis?
-How does place writing engage with debates about climate change, sustainable cities, and the future of humanity?
+How does literature of place allow us to engage with questions of belonging, emplacement, and displacement ?
 Can the literature of place reinvent the way we inhabit the world?
 This immersive and interdisciplinary course confronts students with the challenges and possibilities of place writing.
 We will explore the question of place through various literary genres that emphasize ways of writing built on the subjective experience of an urban landscape, including nature writing, geopoetics and psychogeography.
 Using Paris as a laboratory, students will experiment with literary devices related to these genres in various writing contexts, from letters and reports to poems, oral histories, blogs, and social media posts.
 We will review debates about the “spatial turn” in literature and in non-fiction writing, and reflect on our own gaze: how do we write about a place that has new social and cultural norms?
 That is at once local and global?
 The class culminates in a work of creative non-fiction that explores Paris in its multidimensionality.

 Grading: Ugrd Abu Dhabi Graded